srtpan/Standard-and-Poor-500-prediction-using-DeepAR/README.md

 Other methods of time-series prediction like AR, MA, ARIMA, etc. are unable to learn simultaneously from multiple time-series.
 DeepAR provides better accuracy without overfitting during training.
 As mentioned previosuly, the classical prediction methods also rely on pre-processing methods for giving better results but the standard techniques sometimes fail to apply generally over data and that's where DeepAR has an advantage.

+## Experimental Results

+SP500 Dataset being market data has been quite volatile over the years.
+The volatility makes it difficult to predict the stock index and the models used in our project also show instability when it comes to predicting stock market prices.
+DeepAR model tends to perform well with other, rather stable data set  like electricity or car parts sales data.
+When it comes to predicting stocks value, the RMSE remains unstable and fluctuates between 40-200.

+When trying to predict stock prices of individual companies, the model performs well for companies whose stocks tend to move together like Apple, Facebook, Amazon, etc. For a random set of companies, the model gives very high RMSE values, to the magnitude of 1000.

+After normalizing the data and removing the trend, the model improves a lot and the RMSE drops to **0.269** (mean).
+For individual companies, adjusted close price prediction, similar improvement is noticed.
+However, when similar companies are clubbed together, the RMSE is much lower.
+When all the companies are taken together, the RMSE is around 300 with normalized data.